Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Success requires action, not just words.
-As Andrew Fashion says: "Make it happen now, not tomorrow.
-Tomorrow is a loser’s excuse."
-We need to take ownership of our lives and take action to reach our goals.
-There's no time to wait or procrastinate.
-Now is the time.
+Failure is not the end.
+As Robert T. Kiyosaki said: "Failure defeats losers, failure inspires winners".
+We should not be afraid to take risks, as it is from our mistakes that we can learn and grow.
+Only then can we be successful.

 <!-- </quote> -->